diamondIPP/3DCurrents/README.md

 # Small script to plot the currents from the RD42 3D cern beam test!

-Requirements:
+Requirements (already given on pcohio):
 - python 2.6
 - matplotlib 0.99
+\n\n
 1. (if not already existant) create the run_log.json file with the createRunList.py* script!
 2. execute ```./3DCurrents.py <run_nr> (<end_run>) -d <hv_data_dir>```

 --> see ```./3DCurrents.py -h``` for help!

- createRunList.py: independent script to create a json run log based on the time stamps of the date files and Harris' run log
+*createRunList.py: independent script to create a json run log based on the time stamps of the date files and Harris' run log